 5/ The Biogs

 The first villains the 2000 AD version of Dan Dare ever faced.
-The Biogs are hideous race of mutants whose technology is grown from living tissue.
+The Biogs are a hideous race of mutants whose technology is grown from living tissue.
 They travel the universe searching for other organic life forms that they can convert into their fuel.
 In a way they are kind of like an organic version of the Cybermen or the Borg the way they assimilate other races into their own.

 The Biogs definitely helped to establish the 2000 AD version of Dan Dare as being a much darker and in some ways more frightening take on Dan Dare than anything that had come before.